AairTheGreat/StardewValleyMods/Better Train Loot/Better Train Loot/config_readme.txt

 If value is true, allows the user to force a train to be created by pressing the button Y.
 Note: The train will be created on next game time update if there is no current train.
 - Default Value: false

+#### enableMultiplayerChatMessage
+If value is true, a chat message will appear to the farmhands letting them know a train is coming.
+Note: This message is currently only in English.
+- Default Value: true